 The best way to avoid problems with your electric shaver is to regularly inspect and maintain it.
 Review the owner’s manual for specific requirements of your model.

-If the shaver operates sluggishly, clean and lubricate the heads.
+- If an electric shaver operates sluggishly, clean and lubricate the heads.
 For rechargeable units, check the battery and recharge if needed.
 If the shaver is noisy or cuts poorly, clean and lubricate the shaver.
-Also check the motor .
+Also check the motor.
 On foil-head shavers, check the oscillator.

-If the shaver pinches skin, check the screen for corrosion or damage and service the head.
+- If a shaver pinches skin, check the screen for corrosion or damage and service the head.